akdetrick/sassconf/outline.md

 ---

-# TOOL #1: (good) design-driven development
+# TOOL #1: (good) design-driven development with style foundations
-TODO: chart of "design foundation" as the middle layer
+TODO: chart of "design vocabulary/foundation" as the middle layer

 # TOOL #2: style foundation
 - "It's up to you how you want to define 'foundation' depending on your needs, but here's how we think of it at Meetup"